10 Tips To Avoid Autoimmune Flares During The Holidays

 Start your day with a hefty dose of protein (fish, meat, eggs, protein powder, vegetable proteins).
 Then add in some healthy fats (avocado, coconut, nuts, seeds and nut milk) and vegetables or low glycemic fruit (berries, pears, apples).
 You will be fuelled for hours and will significantly reduce your afternoon slump.

 5. Eat a healthy snack before parties to avoid noshing on too many appetizers.
 This will help ensure you go into the party feeling confident that you've eaten what's right for your body and will reduce the urge to taste all the things you know aren't great for your condition.
+Sometimes I have a small meal (like I recently did before going to a friend's house for US Thanksgiving potluck).
+Not everyone knows my food sensitivities and this way, I can focus on the people instead of wasting precious energy worrying about what to eat.

 6. Offer to bring food to pot luck gatherings that you can actually eat.
 Vegetable side dishes and healthy appetizers like shrimp, nutrient dense liver pate or an artistic crudites board that includes produce and cured meats like prosciutto are always welcome!